inetss/django-skeleton/docs/project-structure.md

 ### Environment overrides

-Settings that needs to be overriden in specific environment (e.g. `ALLOWED_HOSTS`) are placed at `acme.local_settings`, which is *.gitignore*'d.
+Settings that needs to be overriden in a specific environment (e.g. `ALLOWED_HOSTS`) are placed at `acme.local_settings`, which is .gitignore'd.

-A sample local settings template is placed at `local_settings.py.sample` for using in developer copies.
+A sample local settings template is placed at `local_settings.sample.py`.

 ### Sharing environment overrides